 Committee Role Board Risk Committee (BRiC) The BRiC assists the Board by providing oversight of Macquarie's risk management framework and advising the Board on Macquarie's risk appetite, risk culture and risk management strategy.
 The BRiC receives information on material risks and reviews the impact of developments in markets in which Macquarie operates on its risk profile.
-The BRiC reviews and monitors Macquarie's approach to risk culture and conduct risk, and forms a view on Macquarie's risk culture and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
+The BRiC monitors Macquarie's risk culture and, with assistance from the BGCC, conduct risk and certain other non-financial risks, and forms a view on Macquarie's risk culture and the extent to which it supports the ability of each of Macquarie and MBL to operate consistently within their risk appetites.
 The CRO reports directly to the CEO and has a secondary reporting line to the BRiC.
-Board Governance and Compliance Committee (BGCC) The BGCC assists the Board with adopting the most appropriate corporate governance standards for Macquarie and assists the Board in monitoring the operation of the regulatory, legal and compliance risk framework of Macquarie, including reviewing and monitoring compliance with Macquarie's Conduct Risk Management Framework.
+Board Governance and Compliance Committee (BGCC) The BGCC assists the Board with adopting the most appropriate corporate governance standards for Macquarie and assists the Board in monitoring regulatory, legal, compliance and financial crime risk matters for Macquarie, including reviewing and monitoring compliance with Macquarie's Conduct Risk Management Framework and its implementation .
 In addition, the BGCC reviews and monitors Macquarie's work health and safety, environmental and social risk management policies and customer and client reporting.
-The BRIC, BRC and BAC oversee aspects of the regulatory, legal and compliance risk framework relating to their duties and responsibilities.
-Board Remuneration Committee (BRC) The BRC makes recommendations to the Board that promote appropriate remuneration policies and practices for Macquarie that drive behaviours that support Macquarie's risk management framework, promote Macquarie's Code of Conduct and accountability of staff for the business and customer outcomes they deliver by encouraging a long-term perspective.
-The BRC reviews HR-related reports and is responsible for liaising with the BRiC to ensure there is effective coordination between the two Committees to assist in producing a properly integrated approach to remuneration that reflects prudent and appropriate risk.
+The BRiC, BRC and BAC oversee aspects of the regulatory, legal and compliance risk matters for Macquarie relating to their duties and responsibilities.
+Board Remuneration Committee (BRC) The BRC makes recommendations to the Board that promote appropriate remuneration policies and practices for Macquarie and to oversee that these policies and practices drive behaviours that support Macquarie's risk management framework and promote Macquarie's Code of Conduct and the accountability of staff for the business and customer outcomes they deliver by encouraging a long-term perspective.
+The BRC reviews HR-related reports and is responsible for liaising with the BRiC, BGCC and BAC to ensure there is effective coordination between the Committees to assist in producing a properly integrated approach to remuneration that reflects prudent and appropriate risk.
 The BRC is also responsible for remuneration related disclosures in the Remuneration Report.
 Board Audit Committee (BAC) The BAC assists the Board with its oversight of the quality and integrity of the accounting, auditing and financial reporting of Macquarie.
-The BAC also reviews the adequacy of Macquarie's control framework for financial regulatory reporting to banking regulators and monitors the internal financial control environment.
-The BAC monitors the effectiveness, objectivity and independence of the external auditor.
-The BAC reviews reports from the external auditor and Internal Audit, referring matters relating to the duties and responsibilities of the BRiC and BGCC to the appropriate Board Committee.
-The BAC also monitors and reviews the performance of the Head of Internal Audit and the effectiveness of the Internal Audit function.
+The BAC also reviews the adequacy of Macquarie's control framework for financial regulatory reporting to APRA and prudential regulators in other jurisdictions and monitors the internal financial control environment.
+The BAC at least annually, reviews and assesses, and reports to the Board on the quality, effectiveness, objectivity, independence and other matters relating to the prior year's audit of the external auditor.
+The BAC reviews reports from the external auditor and Internal Audit, referring matters relating to the duties and responsibilities of the BRC and BGCC to the appropriate Board Committee.
+The BAC also monitors and reviews the performance, objectives and rating, remuneration and the degree of independence of the Head of Internal Audit and the effectiveness of the Internal Audit function.
 Board Nominating Committee (BNC) The BNC assists the Board in satisfying itself that it has an appropriate mix of skills, experience, tenure and diversity for the Board to be an effective decision-making body and to provide successful oversight and stewardship of Macquarie.